subworx/esp32-timelapse-webserver/README.md

 ## Other settings
 - `myTimezone` - Check https://github.com/nayarsystems/posix_tz_db/blob/master/zones.csv, find your region and paste the appropriate value.
+- `CAM120DEG` - set to true to automatically enable aec2, vflip and hmirror.
 - various camera values - Some is self-explanatory, some can be found in the [ESP32 sources](https://github.com/espressif/esp32-camera/blob/master/driver/esp_camera.c), among other places.
 - `period` - Delay between pictures. `period=1000;` means one picture every second.